geopython/pycsw/docs/testing.rst

 Each test follows the same workflow:

-* Instantiate a pycsw instance with a custom configuration and data repository for each suite of tests;
+* Create a new pycsw instance with a custom configuration and data repository for each suite of tests;

 * Perform a series of GET and POST requests to the running pycsw instance;